From RAG to Agentic RAG for Faithful Islamic Question Answering: Related Work

-Hallucination remains a central failure mode in knowledge-intensive QA, and recent multilingual/Arabic work documents elevated factuality and faithfulness errors alongside calls for evaluation beyond answer-only metrics, including span-level attribution and joint assessment of reasoning traces and final outputs \citep{islam2025how,alansari2025arahallueval,hosseini2025perhallueval,elchafei2025span-level,wang2025joint}.
-At the same time, evidence on test-time scaling indicates that longer reasoning traces do not reliably improve grounding and can increase overconfident errors, reinforcing that ``thinking more'' is not a substitute for evidence \citep{gema2025inverse,zhao2025test-time}.
-Retrieval augmentation is therefore pivotal, and recent surveys on reasoning/agentic RAG highlight how iterative search, tool use, and verification can improve groundedness when retrieval and orchestration are reliable \citep{liang2025reasoning,li2025towards}.
-In Qur’anic/Islamic settings, empirical work shows that RAG can improve faithfulness but outcomes depend strongly on retrieval quality, model capacity, and domain coverage \citep{khalila2025investigating,salameh2024quranic}.
-Broader trustworthiness suites emphasize that factuality should be assessed alongside safety and misinformation risk in value-laden deployments \citep{huang2023trustgpt,abhishek2025beats,hui2025trident}, while Arabic-centric resources further highlight how language coverage and representation affect retrieval and downstream reliability \citep{bhatia2024swan,bhatia-etal-2025-swan}.
-These findings motivate our comparison of standard RAG versus \emph{agentic} RAG under a strict generative, abstention-aware protocol designed to surface and reduce hallucinations in Islamic QA \citep{haas2025simpleqaverifiedreliablefactuality}.
+Hallucination remains a central failure mode in knowledge-intensive QA.
+Recent multilingual and Arabic-focused studies report elevated factuality and faithfulness errors, and call for evaluation beyond answer-only metrics, including span-level attribution and joint assessment of reasoning traces and final outputs \citep{islam2025how,alansari2025arahallueval,elchafei2025span-level,wang2025joint}.
+At the same time, evidence from test-time scaling shows that longer reasoning traces do not reliably improve grounding and can increase overconfident errors, reinforcing that ``thinking more'' is not a substitute for evidence \citep{gema2025inverse,zhao2025test-time}.
+Retrieval augmentation is therefore a key mechanism for improving groundedness.
+Prior work on reasoning and agentic RAG highlights that iterative search, tool use, and verification can improve faithfulness when supported by reliable retrieval and orchestration \citep{li2025towards}.
+In Qur’anic/Islamic settings, empirical studies shows that RAG can improve faithfulness, although performance depends strongly on retrieval quality, model capacity, and domain coverage \citep{khalila2025investigating,salameh2024quranicAudio}.
+Broader trustworthiness suites emphasize that factuality should be assessed alongside safety and misinformation risk in value-laden deployments \citep{huang2023trustgpt,abhishek2025beats,hui2025trident}, while Arabic-centric resources further highlight how language coverage and representation affect retrieval and downstream reliability \citep{bhatia-etal-2025-swan}.
+These findings motivate our comparison of standard RAG versus \emph{agentic} RAG under a strict generative, abstention-aware protocol designed to reduce hallucinations in Islamic QA \citep{haas2025simpleqaverifiedreliablefactuality,abbas2026fanarsadiq}.